-- Allows searching of the add-ons repository.
+- Provides a search of add-ons in the repository.

-- Implements the CommonJS Unit Testing specification version 1.1, which provides a basic, standardized interface for performing in-code logical assertions with optional, customizable error reporting.
+- Implements the CommonJS Unit Testing specification version 1.1, which provides a basic standardized interface for performing in-code logical assertions with optional, customizable error reporting.

 - Allows you to interact with customizable buttons and items in Firefox's main window UI.